 When planning a visit to Tracy, you’ll want to come early and stay late!
 Shop, play, and dine in Downtown Tracy!

 Once you arrive…relax and enjoy our warm temperatures and even warmer hospitality in our beautiful historic downtown.

-Tracy is known for its many hometown events including the annual Farmers’ Market on Saturdays on 10th Street, Block Parties in the newly renovated downtown 6th Street Plaza, Girls Night Out and the Fourth of July Day-In-the-Park which is a taste of true small town Americana with hot air balloons, arts and crafts, and a spectacular fireworks display.
-Later in July, the Tracy City Center Association and the City of Tracy will be co-sponsoring, for the first time ever in downtown Tracy, the “Then & Now” Car Show in late July; a fun filled day for the entire family.
+Tracy is known for its many hometown events including the annual Farmers’ Market on Saturdays (April 4th-November 21st/10th Street), Block Parties (throughout the summer) in the Downtown 6th Street Plaza, Girls' Nights Out (twice per year), and the Fourth of July Day-In-the-Park (sponsored by the Tracy Chamber of Commerce) which is a taste of true small town Americana with hot air balloons, arts and crafts, and a spectacular fireworks display.

 These events and more feature food, fun, great shopping and live entertainment for the entire family in a warm and welcoming setting ….
 For more information, click on the “Event” tab at the top of our home page!